bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/cancer/mapping_and_rearrangements/rearrangements.md

 Only 44 events are supported by at least 15 reads.
 Let's now take a closer look in IGV.

-## Viewing rearrangements in IGV and classifying events
+## Viewing rearrangements in IGV and classifying eventscd kkkcd
 # If you do not have IGV open, follow the instructions in lab 1.

 # Navigate to the genomic location 20:32,407,585-32,416,459